Skip to main content

 Testing information and promotion

-Clinical diagnosis is generally sufficient to diagnose shingles, as the rash tends to present more characteristically than chickenpox, which tends to be more easily confused with other rash illnesses.
-However, MDH recommends PCR testing for confirmatory diagnosis of VZV.
+Clinical diagnosis is generally sufficient to diagnose shingles, as the rash typically presents more characteristically than chickenpox, which tends to be more easily confused with other rash illnesses.
+However, MDH recommends PCR testing for confirmatory diagnosis of shingles, particularly in patients under 18 since shingles in this age group is uncommon.

 MDH will also perform strain-type testing on all pediatric shingles cases submitted to the MDH Public Health Lab.
 Strain-typing can help us identify whether the disease is due to vaccine strain or wild-type varicella zoster virus and helps track the changing epidemiology of shingles in an era of high varicella vaccination rates.